vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/articles/vidyAshankaraH/shankaravijaya-history.md

 Cinmayānanda, Svāmī.
 1978. Śaṅkara: The missionary.
 Bombay: Chinmaya Mission Trust.
 Dakshinamurthy, N. S. 1973.
 A review of SriŚaṅkaravijaya of Anantanandagiri.
 Madras: City Printing Works.

 Dazey, Wade H. 1987.
 The daśanāmi order and monastic life.
 PhD dissertation.
 Santa Barbara: University of California, Santa Barbara, Library.

 Devasenapati, V. A. 1975.
 Kamakottam, Nayanmars, and Adi Śaṅkara.
-Madras:

-University of Madras Institute of Traditional Cultures.
+Madras: University of Madras Institute of Traditional Cultures.

 Diksita, Rāmabhadra.
 1934.
 Patañjalicarita in Sanskrit).
-Bombay: Nirnaya

-sāgara Press.
+Bombay: Nirnaya sāgara Press.

 Encyclopedia Britannica.
 1990 (1768].
 The encyclopedia Britannica.
-Chicago:

-Encyclopedia Britannica.
+Chicago: Encyclopedia Britannica.

 Fuller, Christopher J. 1984.
-Servants of the goddess: The priests of a South
+Servants of the goddess: The priests of a South Indian temple.

-Indian temple.
 Cambridge: Cambridge University Press.

 Ghate, V. S. 1924.
 Sarkarācārya.
-In, Encyclopedia of religion and ethics 11:
+In, Encyclopedia of religion and ethics 11: 185–86.

-185–86.
 New York: Charles Scribner.

 Ghurye, G. S. 1953.
 Indian sadhus.
 Bombay: Popular Book Depot.

 Giri, Svāmi Sadānanda.
 1976.
-Society and sannyasin: A history of the dasnami
+Society and sannyasin: A history of the dasnami sannyasins.

-sannyasins.
 Rishikesh: Kriyayoga Ashram.

 Govindachar, Bannanje.
 1995.
 Uḍupi: Past and present.
 Uḍupi: Puttige Math.

 Hacker, Paul.
 1978.
 Kleine Schriften (ed.
 L. Schmithausen) (in German).
 Wiesbaden: Steiner.

 Isayeva, Natalia.
 1993.
 Shankara and Indian philosophy.
-Albany: State Univer

-sity of New York Press.
+Albany: State University of New York Press.

 Kamakoti Śāstri, C. 1981.
 Sri Kāmākṣi ampā! stala varalāru in Tamil).
 Madras: Shammi Syndicate Press.

 King, Richard.
 1999.
-Orientalism and religion: Post-colonial theory, India,

-and the mystic East.'
+Orientalism and religion: Post-colonial theory, India, and the mystic East.'
 London: Routledge.

 Kulke, Hermann.
 1969.
-Erklārung eines sūdindischen Māhātmyas: Die Legende

-Hiranyavarmans und das Leben des Cāļa-Königs Kulottunga I (in German).
+Erklārung eines sūdindischen Māhātmyas: Die Legende Hiranyavarmans und das Leben des Cāļa-Königs Kulottunga I (in German).
 Saeculum 20:412–22.

 Kulke, Hermann.
 1985.
-Maharajas, mahants, and historians: Reflections on the

-historiography of early Vijayanagara and Sringeri.
+Maharajas, mahants, and historians: Reflections on the historiography of early Vijayanagara and Sringeri.
 In Anna Libera Dallapiccola and Stephanie Zingel-Avé Lallemant, eds., Vijayanagara: City and empire.
 New currents of research, 120–43.
 Wiesbaden: Steiner.

 Kuppuswami Śāstri, S., ed.
 1982 (1937].
-Brahmasiddhi (Sanskrit; English

-foreword and introduction).
+Brahmasiddhi (Sanskrit; English foreword and introduction).
 Delhi: Sri Satguru Publications.

 Lincoln, Bruce.
 1989.
-Discourse and the construction of society: Comparative

-studies of myth, ritual, and classification.
-Chicago: University of Chicago
+Discourse and the construction of society: Comparative studies of myth, ritual, and classification.
+Chicago: University of Chicago Press.

-Press.
 Lorenzen, David N. 1983.
 The life of Śaṅkarācārya.
-In Fred W. Clothey and J.

-Bruce Long, eds., Experiencing Siva: Encounters with a Hindu deity,
+In Fred W. Clothey and J. Bruce Long, eds., Experiencing Siva: Encounters with a Hindu deity, 155–75.

-155–75.
 New Delhi: Manohar.

 Lorenzen, David N. 1987. Śaṅkara.
 In, Encyclopedia of religion 13: 64-65.
 New York: Macmillan.

 Lūtt, Jūrgen.
 1978.
 The Śaṅkarācārya of Puri.
-In Anncharlott Eschman, Hermann

-Kulke, and G. C. Tripathi, eds., The cult of Jagannath and the regional

-tradition of Orissa, 411-19.
+In Anncharlott Eschman, Hermann Kulke, and G. C. Tripathi, eds., The cult of Jagannath and the regional tradition of Orissa, 411-19.
 New Delhi: Manohar.

 Mādhava.
 1891.
 Sri Śaṅkaradigvijaya (in Sanskrit).
 Pune: Anandāśrama.

 Mahadevan, T. M. P. 1960.
 Gaudapada: A study in early Vedanta.
-Madras:

-University of Madras.
+Madras: University of Madras.

 Mahadevan, T. M. P. 1976.
-The philosophy of Advaita, with special reference
+The philosophy of Advaita, with special reference to Bharatitirtha-Vidyāraṇya.

-to Bharatitirtha-Vidyāraṇya.
 New Delhi: Amold-Heinemann.

 Mahadevan, T. M. P. 1983.
 The sage of Kanchi.
-Secunderabad: Kanchi Maha

-swami Ninetieth Birthday Celebration Committee.
+Secunderabad: Kanchi Maha swami Ninetieth Birthday Celebration Committee.

 Mayeda, Sengaku.
 1992.
-A thousand teachings: The Upadeśasāhasri of
+A thousand teachings: The Upadeśasāhasri of Śaṅkara.

-Śaṅkara.
 Albany: State University of New York Press.

 Mines, Mattison and Vijayalakshmi Gourishankar.
 1990.
-Leadership and

-individuality in South Asia: The case of the South Indian big-man.
-Journal

-of Asian studies 49, 4: 761-86.
+Leadership and individuality in South Asia: The case of the South Indian big-man.
+Journal of Asian studies 49, 4: 761-86.

 Mohanty, M. P. 1997.
-Tradition in decline: How Puri's once thriving monas

-teries came to face extinction.
+Tradition in decline: How Puri's once thriving monas teries came to face extinction.
 Hinduism today 19, 11: 34–36.

 Mutaliyar, A. Cinkaravelu.
 1981.
-Apitāna Cintamani: The encyclopedia of

-Tamil literature (in Tamil).
+Apitāna Cintamani: The encyclopedia of Tamil literature (in Tamil).
 New Delhi: Asian Educational Services.

 Nārāyaṇa Śāstri, T. S. 1916 (1910).
 The age of Śaṅkara.
 Madras: B. G. Paul.

 Nilakantha Śāstri, K. A. 1958.
 A history of South India.
 Madras: Oxford  University Press.
 Olivelle, 1.
 Patrick, ed.
 1976.
 Vāsudevāsrama Yatidharmaprakāśa (in Sanskrit).
 Vienna: University of Vienna Institute for Indology.

 Padoux, André.
 1990.
 Vāc: The concept of the word in selected Hindu Tantras.
 Albany: State University of New York Press, Pande, G. C. 1994.
 Life and thought of Śaṅkaracarya.
-Delhi: Motilal
+Delhi: Motilal Banarsidass.

-Banarsidass.
 Patchen, Nancy.
 1989.
 The journey of a master: Swami Chinmayananda.
 Berkeley: Asian Humanities Press.

 Pathak, K. B. 1882.
 The date of Śaṅkara.
 Indian antiquary 11: 174–75.

 Potter, Karl H. 1981.
-Encyclopedia of Indian philosophies: Advaita Vedānta up

-to Śaṅkara and his pupils.
+Encyclopedia of Indian philosophies: Advaita Vedānta up to Śaṅkara and his pupils.
 Delhi: Motilal Banarsidass.

 Potter, Karl H. 1982.
 Samkarācārya: The myth and the man.
-In Michael A.

-Williams, ed., Charisma and sacred biography, 111-25.
-Chico: Scholars
+In Michael A. Williams, ed., Charisma and sacred biography, 111-25.
+Chico: Scholars Press.

-Press.
 Radhakrishna Śāstri, S. V., ed.
 1986.
-Sri Śaṅkarābhyudayam: Sri Rājacūdāma

-nidīksitakrtam in Sanskrit), Trichy: Simili Venkatarama Śāstri Trust.
+Sri Śaṅkarābhyudayam: Sri Rājacūdāma nidīksitakrtam in Sanskrit), Trichy: Simili Venkatarama Śāstri Trust.

 Radhakrishnan, Sarvepalli.
 1989 (1923).
 Indian philosophy.
 2 vols.
-New Delhi:

-Oxford University Press.
+New Delhi: Oxford University Press.

 Raja, K. Kunjunni.
 1960.
 On the date of Samkarācārya and allied problems.
-The

-Adyar Library bulletin 24, 1-2: 125-48.
+The Adyar Library bulletin 24, 1-2: 125-48.

 Rāma, Svāmi.
 1989.
 Living with the Himalayan masters.
-Honesdale: Himalayan

-International Institute of Yoga Science and Philosophy.
+Honesdale: Himalayan International Institute of Yoga Science and Philosophy.

 Rama Śāstri, Polakam.
-1976. Āticankarar mutal Kāñcīyil totarntavarum

-kuruparamparai (in Tamil).
+1976. Āticankarar mutal Kāñcīyil totarntavarum kuruparamparai (in Tamil).
 Madras: Liberty Patippakam.

 Rāmakrsnānanda, Svāmi.
 1959.
 The life of Sri Ramanuja.
-Madras: Rama

-krishna Math.
+Madras: Rama krishna Math.

 Reddiar, N. Krishnaswami.
 1987.
-Some judicial references and some adminis

-trative records regarding Shankaracharya mutts.
-Madras: Bhavani Book
+Some judicial references and some adminis trative records regarding Shankaracharya mutts.
+Madras: Bhavani Book Center.

-Center.
 Rigopoulos, Antonio.
 1998.
-Dattatreya: The immortal guru, yogin, and
+Dattatreya: The immortal guru, yogin, and avatāra.

-avatāra.
 Albany: State University of New York Press, Sarasvatī, Candrasekharendra.
 1980.
 Adi Śaṅkara: His life and times (trans.
-T.

-M. P. Mahadevan).
+T. M. P. Mahadevan).
 Bombay: Bharatiya Vidya Bhavan.

 Sarasvatī, Gangādhara.
 1975.
 Sri Gurucaritra: Sake 1702 madhila prāsādika hastalikhita pothīvarān (ed.
 Govinda Ātmārāma Gokhale) (in Marathi).
 Pune: Paraśurāma Press.

 Sarasvatī, Paramasivendra.
 1991.
 Daharavidyā Prakāśikā.
 Varanasi: Sri Dakshinamurti maṭha.